hmatejx/Interstellar-Whisper/README.md

     The first encryption round (using AES-256) is then

-        c' = AES(x, IV, k1)
+        c_i' = AES(b_i, IV, k1)

     and the second encryption round (for example, using Twofish)

-        c = Twofish(c', IV, k2)
+        c_i = Twofish(c_i', IV, k2)

 #### Step 4: Sending the message

-The final encrypted message `c` is set as the 32 byte `MEMO_HASH` field of the Stellar transaction object.
+The encrypted blocks `b_i` are set to the 32 byte `MEMO_HASH` field of the Stellar transaction object.
 A payment transaction is constructed (e.g. using the 0.0000001 XLM minimum amount).
-The total cost in this case will be 0.00000101 XLM per message block (the total cost is the sum of the transaction fee and the payment amount).
+The total cost in this case will be 0.00000101 XLM per fragment (the total cost is the sum of the transaction fee and the payment amount).
+The transactions for all message fragments are executed sequentially with consecutive sequence numbers.

-#### Step 5: Decryption
+#### Step 5: Decryption, Assembly, Extraction and Decoding

-Perform the respective inverse operations as during encryption.
+Basically, for receiving the message, the corresponding inverse operations of steps 1-4 are performed at the receiving site in the opposite order:

+- the encrypted blocks are decrypted
+- and assembled into the encapsulated payload,
+- the payload is then extracted,
+- and finally decoded.

 ## Proof of concept